 Thomas was ahead of the game in understanding that streaming video would eventually become the main catalyst for the dissemination of news and entertainment content.

-With his part-ownership of The Liberty still pending, Thomas continues to reconstruct the franchise from the inside out, while connecting with the community, the lifeline of any professional entitys future.
+With his part-ownership of The Liberty still pending, Thomas continues to reconstruct the franchise from the inside out, while connecting with the community.

-Its obvious that Thomas dedication to education and self-improvement separates him from many of his peers.
+It’s obvious that Thomas’ dedication to education, community and self-improvement separates him from many of his peers.
 Thomas finished his college degree at Indiana University during the Pistons off seasons and received his Masters in Education from the University of California at Berkeley in 2013.
 At UC Berkeley, Thomas thesis examined the connection between education and sports, specifically how American society makes education accessible (or inaccessible) to black male college athletes.

 Isiah knows how to work the numbers, but no one is thanking him or crediting him publicly for those historic accomplishments.